tjluoma/msoffice-tag-with-companyname/README.md

 ## Step Two: Tell Hazel to use the script:

-Once you have your Hazel rule configured, choose "Run Shell Script" as the action.
-Click on "Embedded Script" and choose “Other” as shown here:
+Once you have your Hazel rule configured, choose “Run Shell Script” as the action.
+Click on “Embedded Script” and choose “Other” as shown here:

 ![Hazel screenshot before](https://raw.githubusercontent.com/tjluoma/msoffice-tag-with-companyname/master/Hazel-MSOffice.png)